Search

 💡 But what is a good CPA?

-As a rule of thumb, a good Cost Per Acquisition (CPA) is the one that brings in customers at a profitable proce.
+As a rule of thumb, a good Cost Per Acquisition (CPA) is the one that brings in customers at a profitable rate.
 It should be high enough to maintain around 65% top-of-page impression share, yet low enough to maintain gross margins.

-As a point of reference, the average Google Ads CPA search across industries
+As a point of reference, the average Google Ads CPA search across industries currently looks like this:

 Technology: average CPA of $133.52